Dead by Daylight: Gameplay

 Dead by Daylight is an asymmetrical horror game where one player is the Killer and the other four are Survivors.
 Matches are referred to as trials.
 The Survivors' objective is to escape the trial by repairing five of seven generators scattered throughout the map, which will power up the two exit gates.
 The Killer must impale all Survivors on hooks before they escape, which will cause them to be sacrificed to a malevolent force known as the Entity.
 When only one Survivor remains, an escape hatch opens at a random location on the map; if the Killer closes the hatch or an exit gate is opened, the two-minute "Endgame Collapse" begins, with the timer being extended if there are any incapacitated or hooked Survivors.
 When the timer ends, any remaining Survivors are immediately sacrificed to the Entity.

 When hunting Survivors, the Killer must capture them by either striking them with their weapon twice and picking them up off the ground while they are in the dying state (one strike injures Survivors and a second strike puts them into the dying state) or by grabbing them in one move by catching them unexpectedly while they interact with objects such as generators.
-Survivors can only be unhooked by other Survivors, unless they have a perk that allows them to unhook themself.
+Survivors can only be unhooked by other Survivors, unless they have a perk that allows them to unhook themselves.
 If they are hooked a second time, they enter a phase in which they must resist the Entity as it attempts to take them out of the game by performing skill checks until they are either sacrificed or rescued.
 If they are hooked a third time, they will be sacrificed to the Entity.